 The Bowers & Wilkins PI7 blocks out a significant amount of external noise, though not as well as comparable earbuds from Sony or Bose.
 Passive isolation alone from the ear tips makes most sounds one-half to one-eighth as loud, though this depends on how well the earbuds fit your ears.
 Not only does a tight seal and ANC protect your ears, but it will also help avoid the effects of auditory masking so you can hear all parts of your music, in any environment.

-Turning on active noise cancelling provides an additional 10dB reduction to low-frequency sounds below 300Hz.
+Turning on active noise canceling provides an additional 10dB reduction to low-frequency sounds below 300Hz.
 This additional attenuation, compared to standalone passive isolation, is especially useful at reducing the rumble of an airplane engine.
 You won’t notice a huge effect as you toggle ANC on/off, and are better off with something like the Denon AH-C830NC which is less than half the price of the B&W PI7.
-Although the Bowers & Wilkins PI7 might not perform as well as the best noise cancelling wireless earbuds, the noise attenuation is still good enough to enjoy music in most environments.
+Although the Bowers & Wilkins PI7 might not perform as well as the best noise canceling wireless earbuds, the noise attenuation is still good enough to enjoy music in most environments.

 How does the Bowers & Wilkins PI7 sound?